Individual scholarships - Orange Knowledge Programme

 In addition, the start date of the course or programme needs to be within a specified period; this varies per grant application round:

-- Round 1 - for all masters and short courses
+- Round 1 - for master's and short courses

 What is your role in the scholarship programme?